cwaniraj149/Frontend-Mentor-Product-preview-card-component/README.md

 Here is my mobile preview of this project -
 ![Design preview for the QR code component coding challenge](./mydesigns/mobile-preview.jpg)

+You can find both these previews inside the /mydesign folder.

 ### Links